 - 1 package dumpling wrappers

-Combine all the ingredients in the 'Dumpling Filling' ingredient list together into one bowl and mix until the meat has been coated in the sauce.
+- Combine all the ingredients in the 'Dumpling Filling' ingredient list together into one bowl and mix until the meat has been coated in the sauce.

-Use a bit of water along the edges as the "glue".
+- Use a bit of water along the edges as the "glue".
 Fold the dough over and press on the seams to put it together. *See notes for a link on how to fold dumplings with pleats*

-Once the oil is hot, add a few dumplings into the pan, careful not to overcrowd it.
+- Once the oil is hot and shimmering, add a few dumplings into the pan, careful not to overcrowd it.

 - Once the bottoms of the dumplings are slightly brown, crispy and toasted, add ¼ cup of water into the pan and put a lid on it and steam it for approximately 2-4 mins.
-Make sure the bottom of the pan is lightly covered with water or the dumplings will burn.
+Make sure the bottom of the pan is covered with water or the dumplings will burn.
 (This will steam the dumplings to soften up the skin at the top which will make them chewy.)

-Remove the lid and let the water evaporate.
-At this point the dumplings will look waterlogged and that's perfectly normal.
+- Remove the lid and let the water evaporate.
+At this point, the dumplings will look waterlogged and that's perfectly normal.
 Once the water has all evaporated the oil will start to crispy the bottoms of the gyoza again.

-Once the water evaporates, continue to brown and crisp up the dumplings for about 5 mins
+- Once the water has all evaporated, continue to brown and crisp up the dumplings for about 5 mins

-Remove from the pan when the dumplings are crispy.
+- Remove from the pan when the dumplings are crispy on the bottom.